 Slavery and Human Trafficking are growing and often hidden issues in our society.
 James Hall and Company takes its responsibility in minimising such issues very seriously.
 We employ a zero tolerance approach to modern slavery issues within the course of our businesses, including internal processes, the processes of those who we contract with and ultimately those within the wider supply chain.

 James Hall & Co.
 Ltd. is a Lancashire-based family business which was founded in Southport in 1863.
 We are primarily a wholesaler and distributor for SPAR, serving over 600 stores in the North of England.
 Currently, we are one of the county’s largest employers, with more than 800 staff at our head office as well as those employed across our three food manufacturing sites and 151 retail stores.
+We also use agency labour for short term staff shortages, which are sourced through reputable recruitment agencies.

 Our principal function is the wholesale and distribution of food and drink.
 However, our other divisions involve the manufacture of food products, wholesale of non-food items and retail division.
 Our group of companies include the following trading entities: James Hall & Company Limited (our Wholesale and Retail Divisions), James Hall & Company (Properties) Limited, Clayton Park Bakery Limited, The Great Northern Sandwich Company Limited, Fazila Foods Limited, G & E Murgatroyd Limited, Graham Eyes High Class Butchers Ltd, North East Convenience Stores, G.A.P.
 Convenience Distribution Limited and James Hall and Company (Holdings) Limited.